davekeck/DisableExtremeScrollAcceleration/README.md

 This app disables the new scroll acceleration introduced in Mac OS 10.8 (Mountain Lion).
 If you're like me, you might make rapid, small scrolling gestures when scanning a document.
 Mountain Lion changed the scrolling behavior such that after a few of these rapid gestures, 'extreme acceleration' occurs, causing the document to scroll far more than I usually intend.
 This app disables this behavior.

-**Note that this app has no user interface -- it does its work in the background and immediately quits.**
+**Note that this app has no user interface -- upon launch, it does its work in the background (without appearing in the Dock) and immediately quits.**

 __===== DOWNLOAD =====__